XuehaiPan/nvitop/README.md

   --graphics, -g        Only show GPU processes with the graphics context. (type: 'G' or 'C+G') --user [USERNAME [USERNAME ...]], -u [USERNAME [USERNAME ...]]
                         Only show processes of the given users (or `$USER` for no argument).
+  --pid PID [PID ...], -p PID [PID ...]
+                        Only show processes of the given PIDs.
 ```

 ### Callback Functions for Machine Learning Frameworks